bolrog/d2dx/README.md

 ## Troubleshooting

-### It looks terrible in 640x480
-  Support for this mode has not been added yet.
-Use 800x600.

 ### I get a message box saying "Diablo II is unable to proceed.
 Unsupported graphics mode."
   You are running the download version of Diablo II from blizzard.com.
 Upgrade to 1.14d.

 ## Release history

+### 0.99.329
+  - Add support for 640x480 mode, and polish behavior around in-game resolution switching.

 ### 0.98.329
-  - Added support for LoD 1.09d, 1.10 and 1.12.
+  - Add support for LoD 1.09d, 1.10 and 1.12.
-  - Added warning dialog on startup when using an unsupported game version.
+  - Add warning dialog on startup when using an unsupported game version.

 ### 0.91.328
   - Fix mouse pointer "jumping" when opening inventory and clicking items in fullscreen or scaled-window modes.